Cutbert1/vegetable-farm/README.md

 Step 1.
 Run the program

 Step 2.
-Enter trade data, 13 collection of values(integers) separated with commas
+Enter trade data, collection of 13 numeric integers separated with commas

 Step 3.
 Hit enter to run the program